 Here’s a collection of our preliminary research on integrating aeroponics into our balcony aquaponics recirculating garden system.
 If you are curious to try DIY aeroponics yourself, use the designs in these videos as DIY inspirations and to help understand the science behind these soil-less gardening systems.
 YOU can build any grow system suited for your environment and which best incorporates materials you may already have or have access to.

-If you are more of the plug-and-grow type — check out this small “trial” size (25 plant site) aeroponic machine on Amazon for less than $75.
-This is a small easy aeroponics kit that takes the guesswork out of rooting plants using aeroponic technology.
+If you are more of the plug-and-grow type — check out this nifty 36 plant site aeroponic machine on Amazon for less than $75.
+This easy aeroponics kit takes the guesswork out of using aeroponic technology – includes a reservoir, lid, spray manifold with misters, submersible pump and inserts.

 Advantages of Aeroponic Grow Methods

 Space.
 Aeroponics, like other soilless grow methods, requires far less space than soil-based agriculture.
 Like in aquaponics and hydroponics, you can stack plants vertically and roots need less room to grow.

 Weight.
 Because you don’t need soil or growing material and the attendant weight and volume, you can also grow quite a crop of plants without a tremendous amount of weight.
 So, like NFT aquaponics and any type of hydro- (water) -ponics (cultivating plants), this technology is attractive in spaces like rooftops where heaviness is an issue.

 Increase oxygen uptake.
 Plant roots, which are suspended in deep growth chambers, receive excellent aeration and consistent moisture.
 This is the main advantage of aeroponics over traditional hydroponics, which uses an aggregate material or “medium” such as rocks or pebbles.
 Without any medium aside from water and oxygen, the roots receive 100% of the available oxygen and carbon dioxide in the roots zone.
 This means you can grow plants longer and faster.
 Aeroponics accelerates biomass growth and reduces rooting times.

 Crop versatility.
 One distinct advantage of aeroponics over other hydroponic or aquaponic growing systems is that virtually any plant species can be grown.
 In an aeroponic system, the micro environment can be finely controlled.
 This addresses many of the limitations of other hydroponics growing systems.